 NUI Galway Features Prominently at Annual NUI Awards Ceremony

-Graduates and students of NUI Galway featured prominently at the annual National University of Ireland (NUI) Awards ceremony which took place recently in the Royal Hospital Kilmainham taking home a notable 30 awards.
+Graduates and students of NUI Galway featured prominently at the annual NUI Awards ceremony which took place this week in the Royal Hospital Kilmainham taking home an impressive 34 awards.

 Speaking on the success of NUI Galway students and graduates, President Jim Browne, said: “This clearly highlights the high calibre of students studying on NUI Galway programmes and follows previous successes in these annual awards.
 I congratulate each of the Award recipients on their achievement, which will add to their academic reputation.
 I commend the Award recipients and I pay tribute to their teachers for their work in supporting students and helping them to achieve such high standards.”

-In 2012, over one hundred students and graduates from the constituent universities and recognised colleges of the federal university received awards.
-NUI Galway, UCD, UCC, NUI Maynooth, RCSI and NCAD were represented among the award winners.
+In 2011, over one hundred students and graduates from the constituent universities and recognised colleges of the federal university received awards.
+UCD, UCC, NUI Maynooth, NUI Galway, RCSI and NCAD were represented in the award winners.

 Author: Press and Information Office, NUI Galway